 To begin, the content committee participants will read applications and rank them based on criteria that prioritizes our mission and values.
 The process will whittle down the number of applicants for a second round of deliberations, which will include the detailed numbers work of the Finance Committee.
 In the third round, committee members will participate in site visits for the remaining, most viable applicants.
 FACs will then reconvene a last time to choose a finalist.

 Over the summer, our communications and marketing teams will work alongside these finalists to publicize their important work.
 Also, each finalist organization will prepare and present a summary of their proposed project to the full Impact100 DC membership.
-The vote for the 2021 grantee will take place at the Annual Meeting in September of 2021.
+The vote for the 2022 grantee will take place at the Annual Meeting on June 23, 2022.

 Conflict of Interest – Fair and balanced consideration of each grant application is of paramount importance.
 All members sign disclosure and conflict of interest forms prior to starting the grant review process to guarantee impartiality.